 We have seen this even in Kenya where international streaming apps are lowering prices in a bid to attract as many users as possible.
 So, which are these apps that you can trust to satisfy your audiophile needs every day?

 This includes affordable subscription plans, flexible payment options alongside other features.
-Subscription for access to contents can be made daily, weekly or monthly with options to pay using mobile money, PAGA, debit cards, and even airtime.
-Users can also purchase coins which are used for in-app purchases; these coins are transferable from one user to another.
+Subscription for access to content can be made daily, weekly or monthly with options to pay using mobile money, PAGA, debit cards, and even airtime.
+Users can also purchase coins that are used for in-app purchases; these coins are transferable from one user to another.